zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/openshift/1-prepare.md

 ---
-title: Openshift
+title: 1.
+Prepare your platform
-weight: 3
+weight: 1
-disableprevnext: true
 ---

 Portworx supports Openshift 3.7 and above.